People are searching for you — SEO helps ensure your website can be found.

 - Quality – Search engines prioritize high-quality content over pages that seem spammy or light on information.
 Google in particular looks for content that follows its E-A-T guidelines, which pertain to a page’s Expertise, Authority, and Trustworthiness.

 - Relevance – Search engines try to surface the content that is most likely to be helpful for a searcher.
 Optimized content is informed by the voice of the searcher.
 Keyword research can reveal topics that are of interest to a given audience, while also helping a marketer understand their audience’s voice.
 For example, if a marketer knows their audience is looking for commuter bags that will fit various electronic devices, it’s helpful to know how they’re searching for those bags.
 If most searchers are typing “laptop backpack” into the search bar, it’ll be more effective to design content around that keyword, rather than something with a lower search volume, like “digital bag.”

 Is SEO dead?

 For years, thought leaders have been proclaiming that SEO is dead.
-The truth is, SEO is constantly evolving; while some older techniques are now obsolete, new ones have taken their place.
+The truth is, SEO is constantly evolving and we can adapt to the way it changes.
+While some older techniques are now obsolete, new ones have taken their place.
 For example, “keyword stuffing” is no longer an effective strategy—search engines can usually tell when a page is a stitched-together assortment of keywords with no real value for a reader—but high-quality, informative content can still benefit from thoughtfully and deliberately incorporated keywords.

 As search engines like Google continue to update their algorithms and release new rich result formats, marketers and SEO experts will need to continue to adapt their SEO strategies to stay at the top of the SERP.